 Alright so much has already been said about the first two seasons of Star Trek Discovery.
 From what I’ve seen online, the general opinion of those who’ve actually seen the show is favorable.
-Most fans also seem to agree that season two is far better, though it doesn’t mean the first was bad.
+Most fans also seem to agree that season two is far better, though it doesn’t mean the first was terrible.

 Season One – Shaky Ground but Steady Course!

 Season one kicked things off with a bang.
 Right off the first double episode, we were thrown amid a galactic war with the Klingons and the start of all this – our main character, Michael Burnham (Sonequa Martin-Green), now a mutineer.
 Starfleet’s first, however difficult to believe.
 Okay – cool, cool.
 Steady the pace, Commander – we don’t want to go too fast.

 © Copyright CBS Television Studios 2018-2019 for all images in this article.